-Stephanie Kirk is professor of Hispanic Studies at Washington University in St. Louis and the editor of the journal Revista de Estudios Hispánicos.
+Stephanie Kirk is professor of Spanish at Washington University in St. Louis and the editor of the journal Revista de Estudios Hispánicos.
 She is the author of Sor Juana Inés de la Cruz and the Gender Politics of Knowledge in Colonial Mexico.

 A thought-provoking contribution to our understanding of community-building among colonial Latin American women.